franciskershaw/slice-of-pie/README.md

 * Registration and login capability, so that details and preferences can be saved.
 * Admin ability to manage content via the frontend.
-* Featured products on the homepage that can be editted by the administrator.
-* Product builder, which will basically be an advanced filter.
+* Product builder, which will basically be an advanced filter directing users to a more detailed page about the product of their choice.
 * Product details for individual products.
-* Ability to simply browse all available products and apply filters.
+* Ability to simply browse all available products and apply filters or sorting.
 * Add, remove or amending the shopping cart.
+* Add, remove or amending a wishlist or favourites.
 * Profile page for favourites and order history (if logged in).
 * Secure checkout and payment.
-* Free delivery for reaching a certain threshold
+* Free delivery for reaching a certain threshold.

 #### Content requirements

-* Ability to request new password if the user has forgotten.
+* Ability to request a new password if the user has forgotten.
 * Admin control should allow for CRUD capability on listed products.
-* Product builder needs to be aesthetically pleasing and seamless to the user journey.
+* The product builder needs to be aesthetically pleasing and seamless to the user journey.
-* Checkout must offer ability to save details for later (if logged in) or guest checkout for those that do not wish to create an account.
+* Checkout must offer the ability to save details for later (if logged in) or guest checkout for those that do not wish to create an account.

 #### Nice to haves